cchadj/cell-tracking-ucl-thesis/output/README.md

-This folder is used to contain output models and training run metadata.
+This folder is used to contain estimated locations